Requests for information and postdoc/undergraduate lab applications should be submitted to David: firstname.lastname@example.org

 We are NOT currently looking for postdocs at this time.
 If you are interested in potential future work with us as a postdoc, please feel free to get in touch.
 This web page will be updated when new positions become available.

-In general, project foci include:
+In general, projects include:

 - Measuring and manipulating neuronal ensemble activity in the hypothalamus and frontal cortex during drug and alcohol seeking as well as during (non-drug) learning and decision-making